jasp-stats/jaspMixedModels/inst/help/MixedModelsGLMM.md

 Generalized Linear Mixed Models
 ===

-Generalized Linear Mixed Models allow you to model a linear relationship between one or more explanatory variable(s) and a dependent variable in cases where the observations are nested (i.e., repeated measures, children within schools).
-The are generalization of Linear Mixed Models and allow to model response variables that are not continous using a different likelihoods and link functions
+Generalized Linear Mixed Models allow you to model a linear relationship between one or more explanatory variable(s) and a continuous dependent variable in cases where the observations are not independent, but clustered given one or several random effects grouping factors (e.g., repeated measures across participants or items, children within schools).
+They are generalization of Linear Mixed Models and allow to model response variables that are not continous using a different likelihoods and link functions.

 ### Assumptions
 - Linearity and additivity: The response variable is linearly related to all predictors and the effects of the predictors are additive on the linear scale.
-- Independence of errors: The errors are uncorrelated with each other after taking nesting inside of random effects grouping factors into account.
+- Independence of errors: The errors are uncorrelated with each other after taking the model (i.e., fixed effects and random effects structure) into account.
 - Homoscedasticity: The error variance of each predictor is constant across all values of that predictor.
 - Normality of errors: The errors are normally distributed with mean zero.